rickosborne/cascades/md/01-0-1-cruising-altitude.md

 "Do you have a paper?"

 Something about how he chewed on that trailing _R_ made me think he'd been from some Eastern European country before coming Stateside, probably around the same time as my grandparents.
-His eyes never left my face and I couldn't help but compare that comfortable gaze with the nervous and shifting gaze of 13A.
+His eyes never left my face.
+I couldn't help but compare that comfortable gaze with the nervous and shifting gaze of 13A.
 I turned to look in the rack on the door of the coat closet next to the galley.
 It had a handful of magazines but no paper.
 As I turned back to the man I caught a blur of motion by the cart.